 Read from Repository

-The YAML file of the pipeline is stored in a Git repository.
-After you modify and save the configurations in the Function Compute console, Serverless Application Center commits the modifications to the Git repository in real time.
-This does not trigger execution of the pipeline.
+The YAML files of pipelines are stored in Git repositories.
+After you modify and save the configurations of a pipeline in the Function Compute console, Serverless Application Center commits the modifications to the Git repository in real time.
+This does not trigger the execution of the pipeline.
 When an event in your code repository triggers the execution of the pipeline, Serverless Application Center creates and executes the pipeline by using the specified YAML file in the Git repository.

 The Pipeline Details section consists of a tool area on the left and a YAML editing area on the right.